This Is What Living With Endometriosis Is Like, According To People With The Condition

 What's It Like Living With Endometriosis?
-6 People With The Condition Share Their Story
+6 People With The Condition Share Their Stories

-One in ten people who menstruate in the UK have endometriosis.
+176 million people worldwide have endometriosis.
 Despite its prevalence, many people don’t know what it is.
 It's not talked about, it's under-researched, and it's persistently underfunded.
-For Endometriosis Awareness Month, Bustle UK is hearing from people living with the condition, doctors who specialise in it, and opening up the conversation to help you get the treatment you deserve.
+For Endometriosis Awareness Month, Bustle UK is hearing from people living with the condition and doctors who specialise in it, and is opening up the conversation to help you get the treatment you deserve.

 It takes all my energy to even attempt a shower.